 Facilitating campus-community partnerships since 2001.

-Message from the Associate Provost for Engagement
+Message from the Vice President for Engagement

-- Expand the external engagement network and resources that are available to support engagement with a focus on development opportunities and creating a network of thought leaders and big ideas.
+- Connect | Expand the external engagement network and resources available to support engagement.

 - Collaborate | Engage with external partners in collaborations addressing areas of challenge and opportunity across sectors, locally and across the globe.